davistui/davistui.github.io/_posts/2021-07-16-How-To-Read-More-In-2021.md

 ---
 layout: post
-title: How To Read More In 2021
+title: How to Read More In 2021
-introduction: Will Smith's acceptance speech at the 2009 Nickelodeon Kids' Choice Awards lives in my head rent free.
 category: Lifestyle Design
 date: 2021-07-16
 ---